 Cramp is a painful contraction of the muscle that happens involuntarily.
 Leg cramps affect most people training hard at some point in time, with the hamstring muscles commonly affected.
-Although leg cramp recedes naturally, it can damage the muscle and make it sore and tender.
-Read more about the causes of cramp, its effects and how you can help it.
+Although leg cramp goes away naturally, it can damage the muscle and make it sore and tender.

 Symptoms of a hamstring cramp